jacksanniota/mlbMVP/README.md

-# spapple
+# mlbMVP
-Apple music to spotify
+Script to determine who's in the lead for MVP